 Auxiliary Pontoons (Sponsons)

-For projects where excavator mobility is not required, machines can often be operated from steel pontoons or floating work platforms instead.
-This can be a more cost-effective solution for stationary or semi-stationary marine operations.
+For projects where excavator mobility is not required, machines can often operate from steel pontoons or floating work platforms instead.
+This can be a more practical and cost-effective approach for stationary or semi-stationary marine operations.

 Each undercarriage is designed for specific excavator weight classes and mounting points.
 We'll confirm compatibility with your machine model and, if needed, adapt the interface to ensure safe and stable installation.